Mujibullah-Rahimi/GAME2D/README.md

 - Select the + icon and select 1 JARs or Directories option
 - Select your JAR file or you can select the directories.
 And click on the OK button
 - After selecting your JAR file click on the OK button, and you are done

+[Click here](https://www.geeksforgeeks.org/how-to-add-external-jar-file-to-an-intellij-idea-project/) for a more detailed guide on how to add a JAR file to your project